Gazprom supplies gas for Europe through Ukraine equaling 42.4 mln cubic meters via Sudzha

-On Wednesday, December 7, the pumping volume also equaled 42.4 mln cubic meters.
+On Monday, December 12, the pumping volume equaled 42.3 mln cubic meters.

+Earlier it was reported on the website of the Gas Transmission System Operator of Ukraine (GTSOU) that the transit of gas through Ukrainian territory might total around 42.4 mln cubic meters on December 13.

 The transit line through Ukraine remains the only route to supply Russian gas to western and central European countries after Nord Stream was damaged.